Pop Quiz Challenge

-Decorated in red and gold, the Senate Chamber is where the Queen or her representative in Canada, the Governor General, addresses Parliament and gives Royal Assent to bills destined to become law.
+Decorated in red and gold, the Senate Chamber is where the King or his representative in Canada, the Governor General, addresses Parliament and gives Royal Assent to bills destined to become law.

 It is also the venue for state ceremonies, including the Opening of Parliament, the Speech from the Throne and the installation of a new Governor General.